Double Qaim-Maqamate of Mount Lebanon: History

 Klemens von Metternich, architect of the Kaimakamat System.

 After dismissing Omar Pasha of his position, the Ottoman government tried to appoint two non-Lebanese Ottoman rulers in his place, one on the south of the mountain, that is, on the Druze-majority side, and the other on the north of the mountain, that is, on the Christian-majority side, with the rulers being the subject of the Governor of Beirut, but the Europeans stood in the way of the Ottoman plan, as it entailed strengthening the Ottoman Islamic grip on Mount Lebanon, and since the influence of the Ottoman Empire was weakening at the time and unable to compete with the European influence, the Sultan accepted the proposals of representatives of the great powers to divide the mountain into a Christian and a Druze side and on 1 December 1843, the Sultan agreed to the proposal of Klemens von Metternich, Chancellor of the Austrian Empire, and asked Asaad Pasha, the governor of Beirut, to divide Mount Lebanon into two provinces: a northern province ruled by a Christian Qa’im-Maqam and a southern province governed by a Druze Qa’im-Maqam, both of whom are chosen by the notables, and are subject to the Governor of Beirut, this system was later known as the double Qa’im-Maqamate system.

+European diplomats advocated for partition along religious lines, but Ottoman officials initially opposed the proposal due to their belief that Mount Lebanon's population was too mixed for an effective territorial division.
+Indeed, the southern district designated as Druze also contained a Christian majority outside the Shuf.